Tag: yoga

 Anxiety, Ayurveda and Vata dosha

-Motivating oneself to make changes can be difficult for a kapha, a pita will think the issue is outside of them, and a vata person will find it difficult to slow down and stick to a plan.
-To discover more about Ayurveda you can take our simple test here.
+Motivating oneself to change can be tough for a kapha, a pita often sees external issues as the problem, and a vata struggles to slow down and follow a plan.
+To learn more about Ayurveda, you can take our simple test here.

 Can you feel the vibrations?

-‘Can you feel the vibes man’ – was a popular saying in the 1960’s.
-It was seen to be a hippy term that coincided with the sensitive, vegetarian, peace, loving lifestyle.
-Vata is a sensitive body type and just the tone in the environment or interactions with others can disturb.
+‘Can you feel the vibes man’ was a common phrase in the 1960s, linked to the hippie culture that embraced a sensitive, vegetarian, and peace-loving lifestyle.
+Vata is a sensitive body type, and just the tone of the environment or how others interact can be upsetting.

-The vibration of anxiety is exhausting to experience and be around and is linked to the base emotion of fear.
-Likewise the side effects of fear or anxiety lead to the Vata symptoms of: insomnia, constipation, rapid movement, fast speech, shallow breathing, poor digestion and restlessness.
+The feeling of anxiety is tiring and is connected to fear.
+The effects of fear or anxiety can cause Vata symptoms such as insomnia, constipation, fast movement, rapid speech, shallow breathing, poor digestion, and restlessness.

 Ayurveda states like increases like